MegaPerkyCello/MegaPerkyCello.github.io/_projects/06-IonicDrone/index.md

 - Build a lightweight frame with cathode and anode for ionic wind

 ### **Results**
-- Ionic drone lifted itself for 3 seconds without power supply onboard
+- Ionic drone lifted itself for 1 second without power supply onboard

 <br>